-203. History and Philosophy of Physical Education (3)
+203. History of Physical Education (3) II

-Prerequisite: Major or minor in physical education.
-The historical and philosophical forces guiding the development of physical education from ancient to modern times.
+Historical forces guiding the development of physical education from ancient to modern times.

-204. Problems in Recreation (3)
+204. Problems in Recreation (3) (Same course as Recreation 204)

-(Same course as Recreation 204) Current problems facing the recreation profession, through a review of literature, discussion of trends, and observation of school and community situations.
+Current problems facing the recreation profession, through a review of literature, discussion of trends, and observation of school and community situations.
 Analysis and evaluation of actual problems.
 Written reports required.